brifiction/brifiction/README.md

 </p>

 <p align="center">
-And don't be a slave to technology, master it!
+And do not allow technology to enslave you, master it!
 </p>

 ## Social